 #Singlemom, you don’t have time for distractions that derail you.

 #Singlemom, you will reach a point where you don’t have time to mess with anything or anyone that doesn’t improve your life.

-#Singlemom, if he criticizes the way you are doing things, he needs healing.
-You can’t be his doctor.
+#Singlemom, if he constantly criticizes the way you are doing things, he needs healing and you can’t be his doctor.